-Drought year operations shall be terminated when none of the three criteria defining a drought year exist.
+Drought year operations shall be terminated when in the opinion of the Board of Control none of the three criteria defining a drought year exist.
 The level of Osoyoos Lake shall then be maintained in accordance with Condition 7.

 9. During appreciable backwater conditions caused by flows in the Similkameen River, particularly during the freshet period, and during abnormal excessive flows in the Okanagan River, the works shall be operated so as to maintain the level of Osoyoos Lake as near as possible to the elevations prescribed in Conditions 7 and 8 herein.
-In such an event every effort shall be made to lower the level of Osoyoos Lake in the shortest practical time.
+In such an event every effort shall be made to lower the level of Osoyoos Lake in the shortest practicable time.
 10. In the event of circumstances including but not restricted to a prolonged drought coupled with high evaporation from Osoyoos Lake, activities to destroy milfoil, or underwater construction, the Commission upon written advice and recommendation from the Board of Control may allow a temporary deviation from the levels prescribed in Conditions 7 and 8.
 11. In the event of water supplies in excess of the recorded supplies the said works shall be operated to provide levels on Osoyoos Lake no more extreme than would have occurred had the works not been built and had Zosel Dam remained in place and maintained and operated in accordance with the 1946 Order of Approval.

-12. Upon completion of the works the existing Zosel Dam shall be completely removed so that it is no longer an obstruction in the Okanagan River.
+12. Upon completion of the works the existing Zosel Dam shall be completely removed so that it is no longer an obstruction in the Okanogan River.
 13. All levels of Osoyoos Lake shall be defined as those measured at the International Gauging Station known as "Osoyoos Lake near Oroville" and shall be expressed in terms of USCGS datum.
 14. The Commission shall appoint a Board of Control to be known as the International Osoyoos Lake Board of Control with an equal number of members from each country to ensure compliance with the provisions of this Order including operation and maintenance.
-The Board shall keep the Commission currently informed of all matters relating to this Order including the occurrence and termination of drought conditions and report promptly any violation of this Order to the Commission and compliance by the Applicant to any instructions of the Commission as may be issued from time to time with respect to this Order.
+The Board shall keep the Commission currently informed of all matters relating to this Order including the occurrence and termination of drought conditions and report promptly any violation of this Order to the Commission and compliance by the Applicant with any instructions of the Commission as may be issued from time to time with respect to this Order.
 The Board shall submit reports to the Commission at such times as the Commission may determine.
 These reports shall include all hydrological, operational, maintenance information and diversions from Osoyoos Lake as may be required.
 In the event of a disagreement amongst the members of said Board of Control which they are unable to resolve, the matter shall be referred by them to the Commission for decision.
+15. The Applicant shall maintain the works in a manner satisfactory to the Board of Control.